 Your child is trying.
-That is not the problem.
+That's not the problem.

-This article originally appeared in Learning Reframe, a monthly newsletter for parents on how children actually learn.
+This article originally appeared on LinkedIn in Learning Reframe, my monthly newsletter for parents on how children actually learn.

 Something specific is happening underneath the surface.